Skip to Content

 Adding wet ingredients into blended sugars in mixing bowl.

-Add the flour mixture into the creamed sugar and butter mixture.
+Add the flour mixture to the creamed sugar and butter mixture.
 I highly recommend the mixer be turned off during this addition…unless your big into flour facials!

-Beat on low speed until dry and wet ingredients are well combined.
+Beat on low speed until the dry and wet ingredients are well combined.

 Adding flour and dry ingredients into creamed ingredients to make cookie dough.